Get to the top of Google with these 5 SEO Content Writing Tips

 Do I need to include a keyword phrase?

-Back in 2009, Matt Cutts from Google made this blog post letting everyone know the Keyword meta tag is not a ranking factor.
+In 2009, Matt Cutts from Google made this blog post letting everyone know the Keyword meta tag is not a ranking factor.
 Having said that, we find it is good practice and keeps the team focused on what the page is about.

 So include the keyword meta tag as part of your process when writing your SEO content.